- Author Contributions to the Manuscript and CRediT Taxonomy

 General Principles

-Dissemination of scholarly work in the health sciences has been crucial to advances in our understanding of the human body.
-Regrettably many advances have come at the expense of the privacy and dignity of people who were unable to provide their informed consent to participate.
-All human subjects research must be performed in accordance with the Declaration of Helsinki (revision 2013) [https://www.wma.net/policies-post/wma-declaration-of-helsinki/].
-Research involving human subjects must be reviewed and approved by an independent local or institutional review board (or ethics board).
-If authors are unsure that their research is human subjects research a determination should be obtained from the local review board.
-Authors should not determine for themselves whether or not their work would be characterized as human subjects research if the question is unclear.
-A useful tool is the NIH online tool “Am I Doing Human Subjects Research” available at https://grants.nih.gov/policy-and-compliance/policy-topics/human-subjects/hs-decision.
-The use of this tool is not a substitute for review board oversight .
+Dissemination of scholarly work in the health sciences has been crucial to advances in understanding the human body.
+However, many past advances occurred at the expense of the privacy and dignity of people who were unable to provide their informed consent.
+All research involving human subjects must be performed in accordance with the Declaration of Helsinki (2013 revision) [WMA Declaration of Helsinki] and must be reviewed and approved by an independent local or institutional review board or ethics committee.
+If authors are uncertain whether their work qualifies as human subjects’ research, a determination should be obtained from the local review board.
+Authors should not make this determination independently.
+A useful resource is the NIH online tool “Am I Doing Human Subjects Research” available at https://grants.nih.gov/policy-and-compliance/policy-topics/human-subjects/hs-decision.
+The use of this tool is not a substitute for review board oversight.

-The authors should be able to provide details of the review board determination on request from the editors.
-The editorial staff reserve the right to make their own determination regarding appropriateness of review board decisions.
+Authors must be able to provide documentation of the review board’s determination upon request by the editors.
+The editorial staff reserves the right to make an independent assessment regarding the appropriateness of review board decisions.

-Individuals must provide informed consent prior to participating in medical research.
-Study design and the consent process should be approved prospectively by the review board or ethics committee.
-Where the review board approves a consent process that does not follow established standards the authors must explain the reasons for deviating from standards and the efforts made to ensure informed consent to the degree possible.
-Authors must include a statement about the consent process in the study methods.
+Informed consent is required for all individuals participating in medical research.
+The study design and consent process must be prospectively approved by the review board or ethics committee.
+If the review board approves a consent process that deviates from established standards, authors must explain the reasons for the deviation and describe the steps taken to ensure informed consent to the greatest extent possible.
+A statement detailing the consent process must be included in the study methods.

-Authors must make the Journal aware of any review board or ethics committee concerns or corrective actions at the time of submission.
+Authors must disclose any review board or ethics committee concerns, conditions, or corrective actions at the time of submission.

 Special Populations

-In accordance with the Declaration of Helsinki, researchers must ensure that any research involving vulnerable groups adheres to the highest ethical standards.
-Specifically, the research should be conducted only when the potential benefits of participation outweigh the risks, and adequate safeguards should be in place to mitigate those risks.
-For children, prisoners, and others who may be unable to fully understand the nature of the research, additional measures, including the involvement of guardians or legal representatives and careful review by ethics committees, are essential.
+In accordance with the Declaration of Helsinki, research involving vulnerable groups must adhere to the highest ethical standards.
+Such research should only be conducted when the potential benefits outweigh the risks, and adequate safeguards are implemented to mitigate those risks. and adequate safeguards should be in place to mitigate those risks.
+For individuals who may not fully understand the research, such as children or prisoner, additional measures, including the involvement of guardians or legally authorized representatives and careful review by ethics committees, are essential.

-Moreover, authors must ensure compliance with COPE guidelines and relevant ethical standards, which emphasize the following ethical principles for research involving vulnerable populations:
+Moreover, authors must ensure compliance with COPE guidelines and other relevant ethical standards, emphasizing the following principles:

-• Protection from Coercion: Participants must give voluntary consent without undue influence.
-Researchers should take special care to prevent coercion or undue pressure, particularly when participants are from vulnerable groups.
+- Protection from Coercion: Participation must be voluntary and free from undue influence.
+Researchers should take special care to prevent coercion, particularly with vulnerable populations.

-• Ethical Review: Research involving vulnerable populations must undergo independent ethical review by an ethics committee or institutional review board (IRB) to assess the appropriateness of the research and ensure participant protection.
+- Ethical Review: Research involving vulnerable populations must undergo independent review by an ethics committee or institutional review board (IRB) to ensure participant protection and appropriateness of the research.

-• Privacy and Confidentiality: Researchers must ensure privacy and confidentiality of participants’ personal information, taking extra care to protect vulnerable populations from risks associated with data exposure.
+- Privacy and Confidentiality: Researchers must ensure participants’ personal information is protected, taking extra measures to safeguard vulnerable populations from potential data-related risks.

-Additionally, researchers should seek the approval of relevant ethical review boards and provide thorough documentation of the review process, ensuring that adequate protections are in place to prevent exploitation or harm.
-These protections must be explicitly discussed in the publication, detailing any efforts made to reduce harm, ensure equitable participation, and enhance the understanding of the research by the participants.
+Researchers should obtain approval from relevant ethical review boards and provide thorough documentation of the review process.
+Publications should explicitly describe the protections implemented to prevent exploitation or harm, efforts to ensure equitable participation, and measures taken to enhance participants’ understanding of the research.

-In summary, when conducting research involving special populations, researchers must prioritize ethical standards that respect autonomy, ensure protection from harm, and provide clear communication about the risks and benefits of participation.
-Adherence to the Declaration of Helsinki and COPE guidelines should be evident in every step of the research process, from planning to reporting.
+In summary, research involving special populations must prioritize ethical standards that respect autonomy, protect participants from harm, and provide clear communication regarding risks and benefits.
+Adherence to the Declaration of Helsinki and COPE guidelines should be evident throughout the research process, from planning to reporting.

 Registration of Clinical Trials

-Prospective registration of clinical trials—defined as any research study that prospectively assigns human participants to one or more health-related interventions to evaluate health outcomes—is essential for ensuring transparency, accountability, and public access to research data.
-It promotes the reporting of both positive and negative results, helps prevent unnecessary duplication of research, and supports ethical oversight.
+Prospective registration of clinical trials, defined as any research study that prospectively assigns human participants to one or more health-related interventions to evaluate health outcomes, is essential for ensuring transparency, accountability, and public access to research data.
+Registration promotes the reporting of both positive and negative results, helps prevent unnecessary duplication of research, and supports ethical oversight.

 POCUS Journal requires that all clinical trials and other prospective interventional studies involving human participants be registered in a publicly accessible clinical trial registry before the enrollment of the first participant.
 Acceptable registries include ClinicalTrials.gov, ISRCTN, the EU Clinical Trials Register, and the WHO International Clinical Trials Registry Platform (ICTRP).
 Studies conducted in Canada may also be listed in Health Canada’s Clinical Trials Database, but this alone does not replace the requirement for registration in a WHO/ICMJE-compliant public registry.